-Brown some chicken pieces in a frying pan on high heat or rest in the oven for a smoother texture; cook it thoroughly and check for any problems such as oven repairs and other issues.
+Brown some chicken pieces in a frying pan on high heat or bake them in the oven for a smoother texture.
+Cook the chicken thoroughly and check for any problems, such as oven repairs.

-Cook the meat not entirely, but brown it externally.
-The lamb can make your Spanish Paella even more flavored.
+Do not cook the meat entirely, but brown it externally.
+The lamb can add even more flavor to your Spanish paella.